baoilleach/deepsmiles/README.rst

 DeepSMILES
 ==========

-This Python module can convert well-formed SMILES (that is, as writen by a cheminformatics toolkit) to DeepSMILES.
+This Python module can convert well-formed SMILES (that is, as written by a cheminformatics toolkit) to DeepSMILES.
 It also does the reverse conversion.

 Install the latest version with::